pytorch/rl/docs/source/reference/data.rst

     torchrl.data.replay_buffers.writers.RoundRobinWriter

 Storage choice is very influential on replay buffer sampling latency, especially in distributed reinforcement learning settings with larger data volumes.
-:class:`LazyMemmapStorage` is generally preferred in distributed settings.
+:class:`LazyMemmapStorage` is highly advised in distributed settings with shared storage due to the lower serialisation cost of MemmapTensors as well as the ability to specify file storage locations for improved node failure recovery.
-From rough benchmarking as found in https://github.com/pytorch/rl/tree/main/benchmarks/storage, the following mean sampling latency improvements over using ListStorage were found.
+The following mean sampling latency improvements over using ListStorage were found from rough benchmarking in https://github.com/pytorch/rl/tree/main/benchmarks/storage.

 +-------------------------------+-----------+
 | Storage Type                  | Speed up  |